jofaval/typescript-examples/README.md

 # Typescript Examples

-This are just some personal cheatsheets
+These are just some personal cheatsheets

+## Credits

+Kudos to Matt Pocock for the amazing content